maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program creates a new process using fork.
-If fork fails, it prints "Failed to fork.".*
+*In this example, the program creates a new process using `fork`.
+If `fork` fails, it prints "Failed to fork.".*
-*If fork succeeds, the child process prints "This is the child process.", and the parent process waits for a child to exit and retrieves the child's resource usage before printing "This is the parent process, child has exited.".*
+*If `fork` succeeds, the child process prints "This is the child process.", and the parent process waits for a child to exit and retrieves the child's resource usage before printing "This is the parent process, child has exited.".*

 [Back to Summary](#summary)